-ENREC - Disaster Relief Hay & Fencing Donation SiteThe University of Nebraska Eastern Nebraska Research and Extension Center (ENREC) near Mead, Nebraska is serving as a collection location for hay (large bales) donations and fencing materials for livestock owners/managers who were impacted by the recent adverse weather events in Nebraska.
+ENREC - Disaster Relief Hay, Feed & Fencing Donation SiteThe University of Nebraska Eastern Nebraska Research and Extension Center (ENREC) near Mead, Nebraska is serving as a collection/distribution location for hay (large bales) donations, livestock feed/supplies, and fencing materials for livestock owners/managers who were impacted by the recent adverse weather events in Nebraska.

 Research-based learning opportunties

 About Eastern Nebraska Research and ExtensionThe Eastern Nebraska Research and Extension (ENRE) addresses the needs of eastern Nebraska through research and Extension efforts.
 Our programs and research are not only making a difference in Nebraska, but also have impact across the United States and the world.